 Step-by-step directions

-2. In a large bowl mix together stew meat salt, pepper, turmeric and flour until meat is coated evenly.
-Add to the onions in the hot pot.

-3. Brown the meat on all sides.
+- Brown the meat.
+Combine stew meat salt, pepper, turmeric and flour until meat is coated evenly.
+Add to the onions in the hot pot and brown the meat all over.
 Do not cook it all the way.

-Stir in beef broth and lemon juice and scrape up the browned bits of meat from the bottom of the pot.
+- Simmer meat.
+Stir in broth and lemon juice and scrape up the browned bits from the bottom of the pot.
 Add dried limes to the stew, reduce heat to low, cover pot and simmer for 2 hours.

 Recipe tips and FAQs